technoplato/organic-software/docs/llm-prompt.md

 Guidelines
 - Parse the user's intent.
 You may refactor code, add screens, change behavior, and write tests.
 - Prefer editing existing files over creating new duplicates.
 Respect expo-router and current project structure.
-- If you install JS deps in `mobile-app`, run `node supervisor.ts deps-mobile` so the supervisor restarts the Expo bundler.
+- If you install JS deps in `mobile-app`, run `npx tsx supervisor.ts deps-mobile` so the supervisor restarts the Expo bundler.
 - When you create issues, include `conversationId` and `messageId` for traceability.
 - Write structured logs to `logs` for key events and decisions.
 - Keep changes small and coherent; for large work, outline a plan first, then implement incrementally.